(Montreal, Quebec City)

 Meet your driver for a private airport transfer.

-Enjoy the train ride from Toronto to Montreal.
+Enjoy a train ride from Toronto to Ottawa.
 Train duration is approximately 5hr.

 There are many optional activities to choose from in Montreal.
 Spend time wandering through the historical part of town, taking in all of the sights and smells along the way as you weave your way through the cobblestoned streets.
 Alternatively, head to St. Catherine's street, which has a dizzying array of shops to choose from and where you can see where the locals source their great sense of style.
 If you feel like a longer excursion, consider a day trip to Quebec - the oldest city in North America and a UNESCO designated city with a side trip to the impressive Montmorency falls.
 If you feel like staying within the city limits, consider a tour taking in the Olympic Tower, Biodrome, Botanical Gardens and Insectariums, a guided walking or a biking tour through the city, or a themed tour such as the Bourgeoisie area of Westmount or the lesser known parks and gardens of the city.
 Please let your Sales Advisor know if any of these options are of interest.